Welcome

 As I see it, writing about people whose age, gender, race, religion, culture, and experiences differ from our own is a positive thing, just as reading about them is, and should be encouraged, not criticized as "cultural appropriation."
 I believe, with Sherwood Anderson, that "the whole glory of writing lies in the fact that it forces us out of ourselves and into the lives of others" and thus bridges divisions between people.
 And I wholeheartedly agree with Eudora Welty, who said, "What I do in writing of any character is to try to enter into the mind, heart and skin of a human being who is not myself.
 Whether this happens to be a man or a woman, old or young, with skin black or white, the primary challenge lies in making the jump itself.
 It is the act of a writer's imagination that I set most high."
 If, despite our best intentions, we write about the "other" badly, we should take our lumps from readers and critics and try to do better the next time.
 We shouldn't just give up and write "what we know."
 We shouldn't sacrifice our imaginations on the altar of political correctness.
 That, not the attempt to imagine how another human being thinks and feels, is what's offensive to me.

-It's a good deal easier to answer people who ask what I write about in my essays, eight of which are collected in the book Alone With All That Could Happen: On Writing Fiction (Revised & Expanded Edition).
+It's a good deal easier to answer people who ask what I write about in my essays, eight of which are collected in the book Alone With All That Could Happen: On Writing Fiction (Revised & Expanded Edition) and six of which are included in my book Words Made Flesh: The Craft of Fiction.
 In my essays I write mostly about the craft of writing fiction and poetry—more specifically, about the creative process, point of view, plot, characterization, description, present-tense narration, the music of syntax, epiphanies, innovative approaches to endings, modes of conveying emotion, experiments with traditional verse forms, and ways to structure short story collections.
 I have also written essays about various writers and their work.
 The subjects of these essays include Anton Chekhov, Flannery O'Connor, William Carlos Williams, James Wright, Stephen Dunn, and Lynda Hull.
 I've also written about jazz poetry and trends in contemporary fiction and about the controversial case of the West Memphis Three, who were wrongly convicted of murdering three eight-year-old boys in 1993.

 This website contains links to excerpts from and information about my stories, poems, essays, interviews, and anthologies.
 Please click on whichever links might interest you.
 And if you have any comments you'd like to make, please feel free to contact me at davidjauss@sbcglobal.net.